 Code P0137 triggers when the PCM detects that the signal from sensor 2 on Bank 1 was below a specific value for a certain amount of time.

-To learn how the ECM/PCM finds problems with sensors and how this could result in a code like p0137, read our technical explanation here.
+To learn how the ECM/PCM finds problems with sensors and how this could result in a code like p0137, read our technical explanation about rationality checks.

-Continue reading below if you want to know the possible causes of P0137.
+Continue reading if you want to know the possible causes of P0137.

 What are the Possible Causes of the P0137 Code?